ameliacode/Computer_Graphics-2/Chapter 04. Spaces and Transforms/Exercises.md

 $$

+#### 3.

-4. As Rotation Matrix doesn't tackle affine space (ignore last column and row), intuitively, the following matrix is rotated about the y axis, which results in:
+Rotation Matrix doesn't tackle affine space (ignore last column and row), intuitively, the following matrix is rotated about the y axis, which results in:
 $$
 R = \begin{pmatrix}
  cos\pi & 0 & -sin\pi & 0\\\\